message/iata/TR.md

 - passengers arriving from Hungary or Serbia with a COVID-19 vaccination certificate issued by Hungary or Serbia, and their accompanying minors younger than 18 years;
 - passengers with a COVID-19 recovery certificate issued at most 6 months before arrival;
 - merchant seamen.
-5. Until 14 October 2021, a completed "Traveler Entry Form" must be submitted at most 72 hours before departure and presented at check-in and upon arrival.
+5. Until 30 December 2021, a completed "Traveler Entry" form must be submitted at most 72 hours before departure and presented at check-in and upon arrival.
 The form can be obtained at <a href="https://register.health.gov.tr">https://register.health.gov.tr</a>
 - This does not apply to passengers younger than 6 years.
 6. Passengers who in the past 14 days have been in Afghanistan, Brazil, Nepal, South Africa or Sri Lanka must have a confirmed hotel reservation before departure.
 They are subject to quarantine for up to 14 days, at their own expense, in a government designated hotel listed at <a href="http://www.shgm.gov.tr/tr/covid-19-tedbirler/6599-izolasyon-otelleri">www.shgm.gov.tr/tr/covid-19-tedbirler/6599-izolasyon-otelleri</a>
 7. Passengers could be subject to self-isolation for up to 14 days.